LindaHendrawan/CapstoneProject/index.md

 <br>
 <img src="images/CP1_Excel.PNG?raw=true"/>

-<p> The data is about telecommunication company with customer churn records.The aim of this project was to analyse the performance of Telecommunication Company, charges, customer churn and create the interactive dashboard report for the stakeholders in Excel. </p>
+<p> The data was about telecommunication company with customer churn records.The aim of this project was to analyse the performance of Telecommunication Company, charges, customer churn and create the interactive dashboard report for the stakeholders in Excel. </p>
 <em> Data Source:<a href="https://www.kaggle.com/vhcg77/telcom-churns-dataset" target="_blank">kaggle</a></em>

 <br>